zilexa/Homeserver/filesystem/folderstructure-recommendations.md

 - docker-compose.yml and .env files in the root of the folder.
 - `docker/HOST` folder: containing configs and scripts for maintenance, cleanup, backup.
 This way, you backup a single folder, /docker == equals backup of your complete server configuration.

-### 2. Overview mountpoints:
+### 2. Overview server storage mountpoints:
-- `/mnt/drives` --> Just a folder with the mountpoints of your drives.
+- `/media/yourusername/drivename` --> automatically mounted USB drives.
-  - `/mnt/drives/{data1,data2,data3,data4}` (unless you use BTRFS RAID1 filesystem).
-  - `/mnt/drives/parity1` not automounted, will be mounted during backup run.
-  - `/mnt/drives/{backup1,backup2}` not automounted, will be mounted during backup run.
-- `/mnt/pool/users` and `/mnt/pool/media` --> the union of all files/folders on cache/data drives. the single access point to your data.
-Could be 1 drive, a MergerFS mountpoint or the mountpoint of your BTRFS RAID1 filesystem).
-When mounting the MergerFS pool, the folders (subvolumes behave just like folders) on the cache/datadrives will appear unionised inside `/mnt/pool/media` and `/mnt/pool/users`.
+- `/mnt/drives{system, backup1, parity1}` --> a folder created by prep-server.sh or you, when needed (on-demand), root filesystems like `system`, `backup1` can be mounted here.
+- `/mnt/pool/users` and `/mnt/pool/media` --> filesystem for users and filesystem for media mounted here automatically.
+A filesystem could be a single drive or multiple drives via BTRFS-RAID1 or MergerFS.
+When using MergerFS, the individual drives need to be mounted already, you can use `mnt/drives/data1` etc for that.

 _Helper folders:_
 - If you use MergerFS Tiered Cache: `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.